 1 fresh mango

 2 teaspoons dark soy sauce

 1 teaspoon rice wine or dry sherry

-Cut the beef into thick 1/4 in (5mm) x 2 in (5cm) slices and put them into a bowl.
+- Cut the beef into thick 1/4 in (5mm) x 2 in (5cm) slices using a sharp cleaver, and put them into a bowl.
 Add the light soy sauce, rice wine or dry sherry, and cornflour and mix well.

-Heat a wok or large frying pan until it is very hot, then pour in the oil.
+- Heat your mini wok until it is very hot, then pour in the oil.
 Add the beef and stir-fry for 2 minutes to brown.
 Add the soy sauces and rice wine and stir-fry for 30 seconds.
 Then add the mangoes and heat through.
 Give the mixture a final turn and serve at once.

 * Undercook the beef, as it continues to cook enough after it is removed from the wok.